 McKabry started working for FSS in October 2018.
-She currently serves as a Prevention Specialist and Youth Advisory Committee Coordinator, where she is responsible for reaching youth and empowering them to create sustainable change through prevention work, and serve as an adult ally to the youth prevention programs in the community.
+She currently serves as a Prevention Specialist, where she is responsible for reaching youth and empowering them to create sustainable change through prevention work, and serves as an adult ally to the youth prevention programs in the community.

 Hector "Teddy" Larios